adarsh-2425/NestAuthJwt/README.md

 - Method: GET
 - Description: Get a specific user by ID.
 - Response: JSON object of the user.
-### Create an User
-- URL: /users
-- Method: POST
-- Description: Create a new user.
-- Request Body: JSON object with user details.
-- Response: JSON object of the created user.
 ### Update an User
 - URL: /users/:id
 - Method: PUT